Federal Heights — Salt Lake Valley neighborhood

 Request a Tour

-Federal Heights: Salt Lake City’s Quietly Prestigious Enclave
+Federal Heights: Salt Lake City’s Quietly Prestigious Foothill Enclave

-Federal Heights occupies a singular position within Salt Lake City’s residential hierarchy—a compact, elevated enclave immediately adjacent to the University of Utah that has quietly maintained its status as one of the city’s most prestigious addresses for over a century.
-The neighborhood’s bench position on the Wasatch foothills provides sweeping valley views and a sense of remove from the urban grid below, while its proximity to the university creates a unique cultural ecosystem.
-With approximately 91% owner-occupancy and virtually no remaining developable land, Federal Heights represents one of the Salt Lake Valley’s most supply-constrained residential markets, where properties are held for generations and turnover is measured in decades rather than years.
+Federal Heights occupies a singular position within Salt Lake City’s residential hierarchy — a compact, elevated enclave directly above the University of Utah that has quietly held its status as one of the city’s most prestigious addresses for more than a century.
+Bounded roughly by Virginia Street to the west, the U of U campus to the south, and the open foothills to the east and north, the neighborhood’s bench position on the Wasatch slope delivers panoramic Salt Lake Valley views and a sense of remove from the urban grid below.
+With approximately 91% owner occupancy and effectively no remaining developable land, Federal Heights is one of the most supply-constrained residential markets in the Salt Lake Valley, where properties are held across generations and turnover is measured in decades rather than years.

 $1.0M–$3.5M+